-- 1. Establishment of oyster sanctuaries and reefs to remain a minimum of 250 feet from established Aids to Navigation (AtoN) to allow for safe navigation and accessibility of servicing units.
-Placement of sanctuary or reef material should allow servicing units unobstructed ingress and egress access to the aid from the main channel; - 2.
-Oyster sanctuaries and reefs remain a minimum of 150 feet outside/shoreward of maintained channel limits (Note- maintained channel means Corps maintained channels- pers. comm. from John Walters USCG to Woody Francis Corps.) - 3.
+1. Establishment of oyster sanctuaries and reefs to remain a minimum of 250 feet from established Aids to Navigation (AtoN) to allow for safe navigation and accessibility of servicing units.
+Placement of sanctuary or reef material should allow servicing units unobstructed ingress and egress access to the aid from the main channel;

+- 2. Oyster sanctuaries and reefs remain a minimum of 150 feet outside/shoreward of maintained channel limits (Note- maintained channel means Corps maintained channelspers. comm. from John Walters USCG to Woody Francis Corps.) - 3.
 Where no established and maintained channel exists, establishment of oyster sanctuaries and reefs are to remain outside/shoreward of line segments extended between adjacent AtoN; - 4.
 If it is not possible to adhere to the reef placement recommendations provided above, conduct an Army Corps Waterways Risk Assessment to determine the effect of placing reef-based obstructions in a waterway.
 This methodology is currently being incorporated into the placement of renewable energy installations in the coastal marine environment and is conducted by the renewable energy infrastructure owner/permit applicant.
 Reef restoration projects should be assessed in a similar manner, since both reefs and offshore energy installations are obstructions being introduced into a waterway, thereby changing vessel operating conditions.

 These guidelines have been incorporated to the extent possible to enable large-scale restoration goals to be met.
-Recommendation #1 (AtoN buffers) was fully incorporated and depicted in Figure 12.
+Recommendation #1 (AtoN buffers) was fully incorporated and depicted in Figure 13.
 With regards to #2, the Federal project is upriver of the restoration areas, thus that recommendation is not applicable.
 With regards to #3, there is no established and maintained dredged channel in the Tred Avon River within the boundaries of the restoration project scope, although there is a connection downriver to non-Corps maintained channels.
 Therefore, USACE conducted outreach with residents, commercial waterway users (as discussed above), and reviewed the plan in detail with USCG to address recommendation #4.
-A navigational path between the AtoN is depicted in Figure 12.
+A navigational path between the AtoN is depicted in Figure 13.
 This identifies the proposed restoration sites that fall within the area that USCG requested restoration avoid.
 Proposed restoration sites are largely along the edge of navigational path.
+The following paragraphs discuss additional analyses and coordination that was conducted with USCG.
+Upon completion of this coordination and plan revisions, USCG concurred with all proposed restoration sites.

 There are four locations where proposed restoration sites fall within the navigational path.
-Figure 13 depicts these areas within the sanctuary (outlined by pink circles).
-Figures 14 - 16 provide an analysis of the focus areas.
+Figure 14 depicts these areas within the sanctuary (outlined by pink circles).
+Figures 15 - 17 provide an analysis of the focus areas.
 The analysis considered water depth, as well as the width of deep water (>13 feet) passage that would exist around the restoration sites.
 For this analysis, deep water is defined as greater than 13 feet because the controlling depth of the Tred Avon River channel at the head of the River is 12 feet.
 Proposed substrate restoration sites at 13 feet would result in bottom depths between 12 and 11.75 feet following restoration.

-The proposed restoration sites in the lower portion of the sanctuary are shown in Figure 14.
+The proposed restoration sites in the lower portion of the sanctuary are shown in Figure 15.
 SS_08, a proposed substrate restoration is situated in 7-9 feet MLLW of water.
 SO_05, a seed only site, is located in water depths between 9 and 13 feet MLLW.
 Following restoration, there would remain a navigational clearance of at least 6.5 feet MLLW at SS_08.
 Water depths at seed only sites such as SO_05 would undergo a minimal change in water depth of 1-3 inches.
-There is a wide path of deep water available for navigation around these two sites to their east within the navigation pathway as shown in Figure 14.
+There is a wide path of deep water available for navigation around these two sites to their east within the navigation pathway as shown in Figure 15.